Diosdado Macapagal: Vietnam War

 Before the end of his term in 1965, President Diosdado Macapagal persuaded Congress to send troops to South Vietnam.
 However this proposal was blocked by the opposition led by Senate President Ferdinand Marcos who deserted Macapagal's Liberal Party and defected to the Nacionalista Party.

-The U.S. government's active interest in bringing other nations into the war had been part of U.S. policy discussions as early as 1961.
+The US government's active interest in bringing other nations into the war had been part of US policy discussions as early as 1961.
 President Lyndon Johnson first publicly appealed for other countries to come to the aid of South Vietnam on April 23, 1964–in what was called the "More Flags" program.
 Chester Cooper, former director of Asian affairs for the White House, explained why the impetus came from the United States instead of from the Republic of South Vietnam: "The 'More Flags' campaign ... required the application of considerable pressure for Washington to elicit any meaningful commitments.
 One of the more exasperating aspects of the search…was the lassitude …... of the Saigon government.
 In part ... the South Vietnam leaders were preoccupied with political jockeying. ...
 In addition, Saigon appeared to believe that the program was a public relations campaign directed at the American people."

 1963 midterm election

 The senatorial election was held on November 12, 1963.
-Macapagal's Liberal Party (LP) won four out of the eight seats up for grabs during the election – thereby increasing the LP's senate seats from eight to ten.
+Macapagal's Liberal Party (LP) won four out of the eight seats up for grabs during the election – thereby increasing the LP's Senate seats from eight to ten.